CraftTweaker/CraftTweaker-Documentation/docs/Mods/Tree_Tweaker/Tree_Tweaker.md

 # Tree Tweaker

-Tree Tweaker is a CraftTweaker add on that allows you to add custom trees to world generation.
-The shape, height, leaves, logs, frequency, biome, and more can all be customized through zen script.
+Tree Tweaker is a CraftTweaker addon that allows you to add custom trees to world generation.
+The shape, height, leaves, logs, frequency, biome, and more can all be customized through zenscript.
 Trees can use modded blocks and be set to generate in modded biomes.

 ## Crafttweaker Integration